It Must Be 9

 “As I said, I cannot take what I have not earned.”
 He paused, considering something.
 “And this is twice what I have earned.”

 “Look, I can’t take it back.
-They killed the last guy to try that.
+They killed the last guy that tried that.
 Take it.”

 “Must I repeat myself?”
 A moment’s silence.
 “You could appropriate the remainder for yourself.”